gojo9753/webex-summarizer/README.md

 - Ensures that each chunk stays below model context limits (15,000 tokens by default)
 - Handles large individual messages by placing them in their own chunks
 - Dynamically adjusts chunking strategy based on conversation characteristics

+### Search and Question Answering
+- Full-text search across all messages in a conversation
+- Natural language question answering using AWS Bedrock LLMs
+- Smart date recognition for questions about specific dates (e.g., "What was discussed on May 26th?")
+- Context retrieval to show messages before and after each match
+- Advanced filtering by date range to narrow search results
+- Configurable context window to include surrounding messages
+- Beautifully formatted output with highlighted search matches

 ## License